jreveliobeya/iObeya-Logs-Analyzer/README.md

 -   **Data Export**: Export the currently filtered log data to a CSV file for reporting or further analysis.
 -   **Welcome Screen**: A helpful startup dialog provides quick access to recent files and actions to load new logs, streamlining the initial workflow.
 -   **Application Icon**: Features a custom application icon for better desktop integration.
+-   **Message Navigation**: Quickly navigate between log entries of the same type directly from the details panel using "Next" and "Previous" buttons.

 ## Gallery